An easy recipe for pre-made mini tart shells or large pie shells, which can be filled with pretty much any sweet filling you like.

 - dry beans or rice for blind baking

-- Put the flour, sugar, lemon zest, salt and butter in the food processor and process until you get a coarse mixture that resembles breadcrumbs.
-Add the yolk and the water and mix shortly until the dough comes together.
-Take the dough out of the food processor and knead lightly, for just a few seconds, to form a smooth disc.
-Wrap in plastic foil and refrigerate until needed.
+- Turn the pastry onto the working surface and knead lightly, for just a few seconds, to form a smooth disc.
+Divide the pastry into four portions, wrap each portion in plastic foil and refrigerate until needed.
 It will keep for a week in the fridge and a month in the freezer.

 - Preheat the oven to 150 degrees Celsius/ 300 degrees Fahrenheit.

-- Line each pastry case with a paper muffin case or baking paper, fill with dry beans or rice and bake blind for about 25 minutes.
-Remove the beans and the paper.
+- Line each muffin mold with a paper muffin case, fill with dry beans or rice and bake blind for about 25 minutes.
+Remove the beans/rice and the paper.
 The cases should be golden-brown.
 If they are not so yet, bake for another 5 to 10 minutes without beans and paper.

-- Alternative to rolling the pastry: Form a thick roll of dough (which should be really cold, just out of the fridge), cut it lengthways into very thin slices, enough of them to cover the tin and its edges, place the slices in the tin, push them with the fingers and press them to close the cuts.
+- Alternative to rolling the pastry: Form a thick roll of dough (which should be really cold, just out of the fridge), cut it lengthways into thin slices, enough of them to cover the tin and its edges, place the slices in the tin, push them with the fingers and press them to close the cuts.
 Trim the edges with a sharp knife.

-- Cut a piece of parchment paper large enough to fit the tin, place on top of the pie and fill with dry beans or rice.
-Bake blind for about 20 -25 minutes until golden-brown.
-Remove the beans and the paper and bake for another 5 to 10 minutes if the shell does not have the right color yet.
-You can then let it cool and fill.
+- Preheat the oven to 150 degrees Celsius/ 300 degrees Fahrenheit.
+Cut a piece of parchment paper large enough to fit the tin, place on top of the pie and fill with dry beans or rice.
+Bake blind for about 20 -30 minutes until golden brown.
+Remove the beans and the paper and bake for another 5 to 10 minutes if the shell doesn't have the right color yet.
+Let cool and fill.